ameyms/react-animated-number/README.md

 React component for animating numbers

 ## Install
-react-animated-number is available npm and can be used with [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/).
+react-animated-number is available via npm and can be used with [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/).

 ```
 npm install --save react-animated-number